amusselman26/Finware/docs/DEVLOG.md

 Next: Add wrappers for LPS22 and GPS modules.

 ## 2025-09-04
-Goal: Add LPS22 wrapper
+Goal: Add LPS22 wrapper and test
+Issue: Initial altitude in the -1000s, added if statement in example usage to recalibrate atm_pressure if alt less than -100 m.
-Next: Test LPS22 wrapper example
+Next: Add wrapper for GPS module